-Cluster Headings Content Standards Scope & Clarifications A. Understand the relationship A2.A.APR.A.1 Know and apply the Factor Theorem: For a polynomial $p(x)$ and a number a, $p(a) = 0$ if and only if $(x - a)$ is a factor of $p(x)$.
+Cluster Headings Content Standards Scope & Clarifications A. Understand the relationship A2.A.APR.A.1 Know and apply the Factor Theorem: For a polynomial $p(x)$ and a number a, p(a) = 0 if and only if $(x - a)$ is a factor of $p(x)$.
 Polynomials are limited to degree 3 or less. between zeros and factors of polynomials.
-A2.A.APR.A.2 Identify zeros of polynomials when suitable factorizations are available, and use the zeros to construct a rough graph of the function defined by the polynomial. limited to degree
+A2.A.APR.A.2 Identify zeros of polynomials when suitable factorizations are available, and use the zeros to construct a rough graph of the function defined by the polynomial.
+Polynomials are limited to degree 3 or less.

-Creating Equations \star (A.CED)
+Creating Equations (A.CED)

-Cluster Headings Content Standards Scope & Clarifications A2.A.CED.A.1 Create equations and inequalities in one variable and use them to solve problems in a real-world context.
-Tasks are limited to quadratic, cubic, square root, cube root, and exponential equations and inequalities.
-A. Create equations that A2.A.CED.A.2 Create equations in two variables to represent relationships between quantities and use them to solve problems in a real-world context.
-Graph equations with two variables on coordinate axes with labels and scales, and use the graphs to make predictions.
-Tasks are limited to linear, quadratic, cubic, square root, cube root, exponential, and absolute value functions. describe numbers or relationships.
+Cluster Headings Content Standards Scope & Clarifications A. Create equations that describe numbers or A2.A.CED.A.1 Create equations and inequalities in one variable and use them to solve problems in a real-world context.
+Tasks are limited to quadratic, cubic, square root, cube root, or exponential equations and inequalities.
+A2.A.CED.A.2 Create equations and inequalities in two variables to represent relationships between quantities and use them to solve problems in a real-world context.
+Graph equations and inequalities with two variables on coordinate axes with labels and scales, and use the graphs to make predictions.
+Tasks are limited to linear, quadratic, cubic, square root, cube root, exponential, and absolute value equations and inequalities. relationships.
 A2.A.CED.A.3 Rearrange formulas to isolate a quantity of interest using algebraic reasoning.
-Tasks are limited to quadratic, square root, cubic, cube root, exponential, or logarithmic functions.Forexample, rearrange the formula for the area of a circle to isolate the radius.Rearrangethe formula for the area of a cube to isolate the the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate the sidate
+Tasks are limited to quadratic, square root, cubic, cube root, exponential, or logarithmic equations.
+For example, rearrange the formula for the area of a circle to isolate the radius.
+Rearrange the formula for the volume of a cube to isolate the side length.

-Cluster Headings Content Standards Scope & Clarifications A. Understand solving A2.A.REI.A.1 Understand solving equations as a process of reasoning and explain the reasoning.
+Cluster Headings Content Standards Scope & Clarifications A. Understand solving equations as a A2.A.REI.A.1 Understand solving equations as a process of reasoning and explain the reasoning.
 Construct a viable argument to justify a solution method.
 Tasks are limited to quadratic, radical, exponential, and logarithmic equations. process of reasoning and explain the reasoning.
-A2.A.REI.A.2 Solve radical equations in one Limit radicand to a linear or quadratic expression.
+A2.A.REI.A.2 Solve radical equations in one variable, and identify extraneous solutions when they exist.
+Limit radicand to a linear or quadratic expression.
 Limit the index to a value of 2 or 3.
-Tasks may or may not have a real-world context.
+Tasks may or may not have a real- world context.
 B. Solve systems of equations.
 A2.A.REI.B.3 Write and solve a system of linear equations in a real-world context.
 When solving algebraically and graphically, tasks are limited to systems of at most two equations and two variables.
 When solving using technology, tasks are limited to systems of at most three equations and three variables.
 For example, use systems of equations to find the vertices of a triangle defined by three lines.
 A2.A.REI.B.4 Solve a system consisting of a linear equation and a quadratic equation in two variables algebraically, graphically, and using technology.
-Tasks may or may not have a real-world context.
+Tasks may or may not have a real- world context.